 Aetna has an agreement with Rawlings & Associates to provide comprehensive subrogation services.
-A flat charge will be billed for a setup of any data feeds and for all subsequent data that we provide to the customer or the customer's external subrogation vendor.
-An additional hourly charge will be billed to the customer's claim wire for that work our claim offices need to do to support venders other than Rawlings.
+For plan sponsor's utilizing an external subrogation vendor, a flat charge will be billed for setup of any data feeds and for all subsequent data that we provide to the plan sponsor or the plan sponsor's external subrogation vendor.
+An additional hourly charge will be billed to the plan sponsor's claim wire for that work our claim offices need to do to support venders other than Rawlings.